 Current Management Practices & Policies

 The National System for Management of Disasters (SINAGERD) tasks itself with crafting risk management policies that will help prevent and control future natural disasters.
 It operates in coordination with the National Centre for Strategic Planning (CEPLAN), Instituto Nacional de Defensa Civil del Peru (INDECI), and entities in the private sector.
 National regulations are disseminated to local Civil Defense committees, who adopt and tailor these guidelines to their respective administrative realms.
 Currently, Water For People is partnering with these local governments to develop water resources management plans.
-However, because of the lack of in-situ data, Water For People wishes to incorporate remotely sensed data from NASA Earth observations to help augment currently available in-situ data.
+However, because of the lack of in situ data, Water For People wishes to incorporate remotely-sensed data from NASA Earth observations to help augment currently available in situ data.
 In addition to underdeveloped water resource management plans, current flood disaster management plans are incomplete and there are not enough proactive plans to prevent widespread disaster.
-This project would assist local policy makers to develop stronger and research-backed efforts to manage floods.
+This project would assist local policy makers in developing stronger, research-backed efforts to manage floods.

 Decision Support Tools & Benefits